mikolalysenko/detect-pitch/README.md

 ### `require('detect-pitch')(signal)`
 Detects the pitch of `signal` by computing the period by autocorrelation.

-* `signal` is a (possibly windowed) snippet of an audio signal.
+* `signal` is a snippet of an audio signal.
 Represented as either a typed array or an [ndarray](https://github.com/scijs/ndarray).

 **Returns** The number of samples in the **period** of the signal.
 To recover the pitch *frequency*, you need to divide the sample rate by this number: